 Second, international migration of household members is likely to influence female labor force participation, especially in Kyrgyzstan, Tajikistan and Uzbekistan - three countries with substantial numbers of labor migrants.
-The preponderance of evidence from migrant sending countries seems to point to a decline in labor force participation for women as a consequence of migration of other household members (Acosta, 2006, Amuedo-Dorantes and Pozo, 2006, Lokshin and Glinskaya, 2009, Mendola and Carletto, forthcoming, Rodriguez and Tiongson, 2001).
+The preponderance of evidence from migrant sending countries seems to point to a decline in labor force participation for women as a consequence of migration of other household members (Acosta, 2006; Amuedo-Dorantes and Pozo, 2006; Lokshin and Glinskaya, 2009; Mendola and Carletto, 2012; Rodriguez and Tiongson, 2001).
 The common explanation is that migration brings remittance income, which increases the reservation wage of those left behind, thus leading to a decline in labor supply.
-For the case of Central Asia, Justino and Shemyakina (2010) shed some light on this issue and find that Tajik women from remittance-receiving households are less likely to participate in the labor market and, if they do work outside the home, they supply fewer hours to the market.
-Shahriari et al. (2009) reveal that an increasing number of rural Tajik women are in charge of managing land and accessing the agricultural market for inputs and outputs when their husbands are abroad.
-In addition, female-headed households with a migrant status can afford to rent more land through the use of remittances.
-Migration thus appears to contribute to narrowing the gender land use gap and to promoting female labor force participation.
+For the case of Central Asia, Justino and Shemyakina (2010) shed some light on this issue and find that Tajik women from remittance-receiving households are less likely to participate in the labor force and to supply fewer work hours compared with women from households that do not receive remittances.
+Shahriari et al. (2009) focus on women's access to land in Tajikistan and show that female-headed households with migrant status rent more land than female-headed households without migrants.
+This may imply that migration increases the economic activity of members of female-headed households in the agricultural market.
+However, whether or not these are the females themselves and whether and how other household members change their labor supply in response to migration remains unclear in this contribution.
+Further research on the impact of migration on women's labor supply decisions in Central Asia can shed more light onto this and similar questions.